amartincolby/Rust-Quick-Guide/README.md

     /*** Enum ***/

-    // If you have any experience with OCaml, you will recognize enum as being equivalent to union, sometimes called discriminated union or tagged union.
+    // If you have any experience with OCaml, you will recognize `enum` as being equivalent to `union`, sometimes called discriminated union or tagged union.
 Enum is a type that defines an identifier that can be bound to any of the enum's consituent types.
 For example, a value could be a string _or_ a 32-bit integer, an enum allows that to be represented.
-The Rust type checker will then ensure that any code that consumes an enum must handle all possible cases.
+The Rust type checker will then ensure that any code that consumes an enum must handle all pertinent cases.

     struct Ford;
     struct Toyota;